 - Darby, Luana and Elkins, Valerie.
 “Grounding Yourself in the GPS through Education.”
 Association of Professional Genealogists Quarterly XXVIII, no. 4 (December 2013): 185-189.

-Luana works as a lead genealogist for Relative Race, BYU TV’s reality competition show.
+Luana works on the research team for Relative Race, BYU TV’s reality competition show.